woossi0/suite/docs/usermanual/source/dataadmin/pgBasics/joins.rst

   -------------+--------------------
    Broad St    | Financial District

-Any function that provides a true/false relationship between two tables can form the basis of a spatial join, but the most commonly used ones are :command:`ST_Intersects`, :command:`ST_Contains`, and :command:`ST_DWithin`.
+Any function that provides a true/false relationship between two tables can form the basis of a spatial join, but the most commonly used are :command:`ST_Intersects`, :command:`ST_Contains`, and :command:`ST_DWithin`.

 Join and summarize
 ------------------

 The combination of a ``JOIN`` with a ``GROUP BY`` operation supports the type of analysis that is usually undertaken with a GIS system.
-For example, to answer the question "What is the population and demographic profile of the neighborhoods of Manhattan?", requires analyzing population information, available from the census, with the boundaries of neighborhoods.
-The results should be further restricted to report on just one borough of Manhattan.
+For example, to answer the question "What is the population and demographic profile of the neighborhoods of Manhattan?", requires analyzing census population information, with the boundaries of neighborhoods.
+The results should be further limited to report on just one borough of Manhattan.

 .. code-block:: sql